Tour Machu Picchu by train + Sacred Valley of the Incas 2D/1N

 After lunch, it will be time to visit the Ollantaytambo ruins, where we will arrive around 1:30 p.m. to 2:00 p.m.
 We will take a tour of this archaeological site, which features well-organized constructions made of megalithic stones and agricultural terraces built on the mountainsides.
 Some travelers prefer to enjoy the site from the lower area, while the more adventurous will climb the stairs to explore it from above.
 Depending on your train ticket, you may only be able to visit the lower part.

-Finally, you will take the train to Aguas Calientes.
+Finally, you will board the train to Aguas Calientes.

 Note: This is a shared tour with other tourists.
 Some will have their final stop in Ollantaytambo to take the train, while others will continue directly back to Cusco, depending on the options each has chosen.
 Please follow the instructions provided by Guru Explorers in your reservation.